CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/TACACS.md

 ## <h>nv set system aaa tacacs server \<priority-id\> host</h>

-Configures the IPv4 address or hostname of at least one TACACS+ server.
+Configures the IPv4 address or hostname of the TACACS+ server.
+You must configure at least one TACACS+ server.

 ### Command Syntax